salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 - RunAllTestsInOrg — All tests in your org are run, including tests of managed packages.

+- RunRelevantTests — Runs only tests that are relevant to the files being deployed.

   If you don’t specify a test level, the default behavior depends on the contents of your deployment package and target org.
 For more information, see [Running Tests in a Deployment](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_deploy_running_tests.htm) in the "Metadata API Developer Guide".

 # flags.source-dir.summary